hmdsefi/gograph/README.md

 # gograph
 <img alt="golang generic graph package" src="https://user-images.githubusercontent.com/11541936/221823924-358994d2-44ff-4236-bbc8-b404de62293e.png" style="width:40%" align="right" title="gograph"/>

-<p style="width:60%;padding-top:5%">GoGraph is a golang generic graph library that provides mathematical graph-theory and algorithms.
-It can be used as an external library in production.
+<p style="padding:40px 0px 0px 0px">GoGraph is a golang generic graph library that provides mathematical graph-theory and algorithms.
+It can be used as an external library in production. </p>

-It is also a good material for learning graph-theory for the students or the people who want to get prepare for the interview.</p>
+<p style="padding:0px 0px 30px 0px">It is also a good material for learning graph-theory for the students or the people who want to get prepare for the interview.</p>

 ## Table of Contents